nexlinkproject/nexlink-ml/README.md

 It start with understanding the data, preprocessing data, train the model, evaluatte and improve, load the model in the scheduling algorithm, and feedback learning to improve the model.

+## Step to train the model
+1. Open the notebook_training file which consists of all of the model and algorithms code.
+Also preapre the dataset which in dataset folder
+2. Fork or download it so you can run it locally
+3. Prepare your IDE (colab, jupyter, etc.)
+4. Make sure the directory of the dataset is correct
+5. Run the text-classification-model which automatically save your model, .h5, and pkls
+6. you can then proceed the scheduling algorithm and try with different output
+7. About the API of this scheduling and text classification model is on ml-api repository

 ## Step to build the dockerfile

+dockerfile for feedbacklearning algorithm

 ### 1. Build the DockerFile